-Every year, approximately 20,000 young people turn 18 in foster care; they need comprehensive support as they transition from state services to independence.
-With few resources, they must work to overcome the impact of childhood adversity as they navigate the adult world.
-LifeSet puts transition-age youth in the driver’s seat of their lives with a trained specialist by their side to help them identify and achieve goals.
+Every year, approximately 16,000 young people turn 18 in foster care.
+Many young adults may not have the resources they need to navigate the adult world independently.
+LifeSet puts young people in the driver’s seat of their lives with a trained specialist by their side to help them identify and achieve goals.

 What is LifeSet?